Electric fields for simple geometries

 For a point charge, this just gives good old Coulomb's law.

 For a charge Q uniformly distributed over the surface of a sphere of radius R, it says that the field inside that sphere (r < R) is zero, and the field outside it is just like that due to a point charge at its center.
-(Possibly you recall learning a similar result for gravity last semester.)
+(Maybe you recall learning a similar result for gravity last semester.)

 large plate with uniform charge density.